|Czech Republic||7-0||Faroe Islands|

 The UEFA European Women's Under-19 Championship consists of three distinct stages: two qualifying rounds and the finals.

 The qualifying round, played in September, is made up of 11 groups of four teams playing in one-venue mini-tournaments.
-The 11 group winners and ten best runners-up progress to join three top seeds: Germany, England and Spain.
+The 11 group winners and ten best runners-up progress to join three top seeds: Germany, England and France.

 In the elite round, played in April, those 24 teams go into six mini-tournament groups of four.
 The group winners and the runners-up with the best record against the sides first and third in their pool join the hosts at the finals.